 Short-term fellowships are generally restricted to postdoctoral scholars, PhD candidates, or holders of other terminal degrees who live and work outside of the Chicago area and who have a specific need for Newberry collection.
-These fellowships require residency at the Newberry, unless otherwise noted.
+Unless otherwise noted, these fellowships require residency at the Newberry.
 Some fellowships are open to other categories of applicants and Chicago residents.
-Please read the following descriptions carefully for the eligibility restrictions on particular fellowships and refer to Eligibility and Application Information.
+Please refer to Eligibility and Application Information and read the following descriptions carefully for the eligibility restrictions on particular fellowships.
 The tenure of short-term fellowships is one continuous month, unless otherwise noted.
 Scholars who have an extensive need for use of the collections may request two months of fellowship support.
 The award is $2,500 per month unless otherwise noted.

 List of Short-Term Fellowships